Worgav Principalities and Powers

 Guardian essence transferring to a replacement clone through a body bank

 When a Guardian leaves a host for any reason, the host — if still alive — must survive a Tier 6, Factor 7 (0.0423) full system bond check (C+D+I+E+L+P).
 Example: a total score of 36 × 0.0423 = 1.52, rounded down to NP|h.
-Fumble on PN and above.
+Fumble on NP and above.

 Body Bank Replacement Results: